everettsmith928/fs-journal/journal/01/questions.md

     > | Good design helps people to understand your products, stay on the website, buy more, trust a company.
 And a long list of positive aspects for people using your product or learning more about your business.
 You can convey specific emotions/schemas with different colors.
 Like green = financial or health |

 08. What is the purpose of ***wireframing***?
-    > | Establishing the boundaries of content on the website.
-Allowing all parties with a vested interest to determine what is working and what is not working to get different aspects of the website approved before any development happens. |
+    > | They are a communication device between developers and everyone else.
+Establishing the boundaries of content on the website.
+Allowing all parties with a vested interest and users to determine what is working and what is not working to get different aspects of the website approved before any development happens. |

 09. Do you think wireframes are worth the time, energy, and effort that they require?
 Why or Why not?
     > | Yes definitely, the large aspects of the website are much easier to figure out earlier in the development than trying to come back later and fix. |

 10. Define the display `:flex property:`
-    > | All elements will now display horizontally on the webpage |
+    > | All elements will now display horizontally on the webpage or flex-property sets the flex length on flexible items. |

 11. What `CSS` properties affect the size of a box model?
     > | The content width, height, margin, padding, border all affect the size of the box model. |